• Skip to primary navigation

 Notes

-• Want to make this recipe using fresh strawberries?
-In a saucepan over medium heat, add 2 cups of diced strawberries (one pint) and ½ cup of granulated sugar.
+• Want to make this recipe with fresh strawberries?: In a saucepan over medium heat, add 2 cups of diced strawberries (one pint) and ½ cup of granulated sugar.
 Bring to a simmer, reduce head to medium-low, and cook for 10 minutes, stirring occasionally.
 Remove from heat and mash with a potato masher.
 Cook for an additional 5 minutes - sauce will thicken slightly.
 Allow to cool to room temperature before adding to ice cream mixture.

-• No churn ice cream will keep in a tightly sealed container in the freezer for one month or more.
+• Storage: No churn ice cream will keep in a tightly sealed container in the freezer for one month or more.

 Nutrition Estimate